M3wP/Monopoly/C64/readme.md

 * When a player has insufficient wealth to pay another player, they have lost the game and all houses and hotels will be sold and all deeds mortgaged in order to attempt to pay.
-All equity will be converted to money and the total, remaining wealth transferred to the defeating player.
+All equity will be converted to money and the total, remaining amount transferred to the defeating player.
 This requirement is somewhat vague in the rules (they do state that it is how a debt should be recovered, though).
 However, trades are supposedly possible "at any time".
 I believe the specified